wilding/KillaBites/README.md

     Chart
-        * edit ingredient form in chart
+        * new ingredient form in chart

         - search
         - customize ingredient list